 2. Find New Customers

-Unlike other marketing strategies that focuses on targeting your niche industry, behavioral segmentation helps with finding alternate ways to acquire more customers.
+Unlike other marketing strategies that focuses on targeting your niche industry, behavioral segmentation helps with finding alternate ways to acquire more high-value customers.

 For example, an on-demand delivery grocery app can target the audience of fitness world.
 They can spread the word that their healthy food can bring faster and effective results of their workout.
 And in this way, prompt the users to put more food items into their cart.